 Lesley Barratt MBACP MA BA(Hons) UAD

-I am a qualified practitioner and have worked with Relate since 2008 supporting couples, families, individuals and Young People.
+I have an MA in Relationship Therapy and have worked with Relate since 2008 supporting couples, families, individuals and Young People.
 I also work as a counsellor in a secondary school.
 My work involves both long term and short term work.

 I am passionate about counselling and the benefits it can bring.
 My main academic qualifications are listed below; I am also a wife, and a mother of two grown children.
 I have worked in the City and have lived abroad for a year.